 A curriculum rooted in the locality of Nanstallon, Bodmin in Cornwall

 Nanstallon School is a small school in rural Cornwall.
 The curriculum is delivered through termly ‘child centred projects’ based on a particular focus.
 Principally, ‘child-centred’ as a curriculum approach is that which is rooted in themes of both local and global value and motivating for children.
 It begins with enquiry.
-There is intellectual curiosity, purpose, relevance, collaboration, new experiences and celebratory outcomes.
-These learning intentions and processes help children better understand themselves and the complexities of their world.
+There is intellectual curiosity, purpose, relevance, collaboration, new experiences that crucially increases children’s knowledge, skills and understanding; helping children better understand themselves and the complexities of their world.

 December 2017: Ofsted identified what the school must do to secure improvement

 Improve leadership and management by ensuring that: